good-loop/doc/pages/jobs/hybrid-coder-data-scientist.md

-# Job Spec: Product Lead / UX Designer (Full-Time, Part-Time, or Freelance)
+# (CLOSED) Job Spec: Product Lead / UX Designer (Full-Time, Part-Time, or Freelance)

 > Want to make a better world?
 We're hiring a software product designer to lead work on products that raise money for charity and empower internet users.